Programs and Services

 Detachment 380 is an AFROTC training program based out of Michigan State University in East Lansing, MI.
 Det.
 380 also supports cadets from four nearby universities.

-Global Learning at MSU
+Global and Intercultural Learning at MSU

 Undergraduate education should promote the knowledge, attitudes, and abilities that prepare students to become global-ready citizens, effective members of diverse communities, and lifelong learners.